Kreeblah/MazeOfGalious/readme.txt

 To build, use Homebrew to install the following libraries and tools:

+$ brew tap Kreeblah/sdl2_sound-tap

-$ brew install sdl sdl_image sdl_mixer sdl_sound cmake make dylibbundler
+$ brew install sdl2 sdl2_image sdl2_mixer sdl2_sound cmake make dylibbundler

 Then run: